 A 529 College Savings Plan is a tax-advantaged investment account that allows parents, grandparents, relatives, and friends contribute to an individual’s future college tuition and related costs.
-Because the account is free of federal tax, and many states also offer a deduction, it is to your advantage to put as much money into the account as possible.
+Because the account is free from federal tax, and many states also offer a deduction, it is to your advantage to put as much money into the account as possible.

 State Limits on Maximum Contributions to 529 College Plans

 Each state manages their own 529 College Savings Plan and sets guidelines for maximum contributions.
 Since the purpose of the 529 plan is to cover college expenses, the state sets a reasonable maximum that would include all possible education expenses including the following:

 Computers and other required equipment

 Room and board may be qualified expenses in some instances.
 Personal and travel expenses are not eligible expenses.
 Because the funding includes graduate tuition and related costs, 529 plan maximum contributions range from $300,000-$500,000 for each beneficiary.

 For example, California’s maximum contribution amount is $475,000 per beneficiary.
 Michigan’s maximum contribution for a 529 Savings Plan is $500,000.
 States typically increase their maximum contribution to reflect rises in college tuition.

 While it may be appealing to contribute the maximum to your 529 Savings Plan, there are other factors to consider, including tax consequences for the account holder and other donors.
 The following are a few things to consider before making a sizable contribution to a 529 Savings Plan.